Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Abstract

 \section{Abstract}

-In this paper, we propose a probabilistic game-theoretic model to study the properties of the worst-case regret of the greedy strategy under complete (Knightian) uncertainty.
-In a game between a decision-maker (DM) and an adversarial agent (Nature), the DM observes a realization of product ratings for each product.
-Upon observation, the DM chooses a strategy, which is a function from the set of observations to the set of products.
-We study the theoretical properties, including the worst-case regret of the greedy strategy that chooses the product with the highest observed average rating.
-We prove that, with respect to the worst-case regret, the greedy strategy is optimal and that, in the limit, the regret of the greedy strategy converges to zero.
-We validate the model on data collected from Google reviews for restaurants, showing that the greedy strategy not only performs according to the theoretical findings but also outperforms the uniform strategy and the Thompson Sampling algorithm.
+In this paper, we propose a game-theoretic model to study the properties of the worst-case regret of the greedy strategy under complete (Knightian) uncertainty.
+In a game between a decision-maker (DM) and an adversarial agent (Nature), Nature chooses an unknown state determining the distribution of ratings for each product.
+The DM observes a realization of product ratings and then chooses a product according to a strategy.
+For arbitrary numbers of products and ratings, we first study the equal-observations case in which every product has the same number of observations.
+In this benchmark, we establish matching upper and lower bounds on the worst-case regret, showing that the regret vanishes as the number of observations increases and that the greedy strategy is rate-optimal up to universal constants.
+In the special case with two products and two ratings, we show that with one observation per product the greedy strategy is minimax-optimal with respect to worst-case regret.
+We then allow products to have different numbers of observations.
+Greedy remains robust in a conservative sense: its worst-case regret is controlled by the least-reviewed product.
+However, unequal numbers of observations can also change greedy's exact worst-case behavior.
+In particular, adding observations for only one product can increase greedy's worst-case regret.
+Finally, we test the model on data collected from Google reviews for restaurants, showing that the greedy strategy's empirical performance closely aligns with the theoretical findings.